 Let’s face it: content marketing is hard.
 Every business, from decades-old establishments to enthusiastic startups, are all fighting for the attention of their audience online to grow their businesses.
-Original, engaging content is of the highest demand ever, and every successful content marketer must find that sweet spot between understanding their audience and creating content that will attract and retain their attention and keep them coming back while at the same time being educational and not too self-promotional.
+Original, engaging content is in demand more than ever before, and every successful content marketer must find that sweet spot between understanding their audience and creating content that will attract and retain their attention and keep them coming back, while at the same time being educational and not too self-promotional.

 I am not a user of ALL of these tools, but I do want to especially recommend the content marketing tools that I currently use.
 I will do so by adding a “*” after the name to let you know.